teqnok/appl/README.md

 ## Advanced Portable Package Loader
-APPL is a fantasy (as in non-viable for a flagship distro release) package manager.
+APPL is a package manager with extensive support for AppImages and custom packages.

+## Why?
+I created `appl` after finding that there was difficulty in efficiently and automatically managing AppImages.
+(yes, cURL and wget arent unusable, but this is intended at a beginner *nix user.)

 ### *APPL is not supported on Windows.*
 Support for Windows is not, and will probably never be, on the roadmap.
 I *may* look into MacOS/OSX support.